 No doubt!
-We live in a highly people-centric, hyper-connected, social world.
-Without transactional communication and social networking, life would be impossible to think of.
+We live in a highly people-centric, hyper-connected and social world.
+Without transactional communication and social networking life would be impossible to think of.
 Therefore, a workplace which sports a decentralised support system and includes people-friendly work policies is considered as one of the crucial determiners of employee engagement.

-An employee-friendly ecosystem fosters growth, development and creativity.
+Industrial psychologists and management scientists have found that employees perform better at workplaces that are organised and flexible.
+An employee friendly ecosystem fosters growth, development and creativity.
 Many establishments including start-ups are investing in building people-friendly workplaces.
-The major theme of these workplaces is to focus on the needs of people while simultaneously emphasising minimal focus on the process.
+The major theme of these workplaces is to focus on the needs of people while simultaneously emphasising minimal focus on process.

-Some renowned Industrial psychologists of the west have listed down benefits of having a people-friendly workplaces:
+Some renowned Industrial psychologists of the west have listed down benefits of having a people-friendly workplace:

-Leaders play a crucial role in building a people-friendly ecosystem.
-To introduce a highly customised workplace, leaders must have a deep understanding of their employees, social/personal needs and the company policies.
+Leaders play a very significant role in building a people friendly ecosystem.
+In order to introduce a customised workplace, leaders need to be equipped with a deep understanding of their employees, social needs and company policies.

-Let us now look at some of the strategies that can help build a better workplace:
+Let us now look at some of the strategies that help build a better workplace:

-Employees require conducive space to display their talent and perform any given task.
-An ecosystem must be trendy and should, by all means, feature updated technology for easier execution of business activities and internal programmes.
-Its simplifies tasks and gives more clarity in purpose for employees.
-Moreover, updated backend support and technology introduces autonomy in team members and helps them to execute ideas in unique ways.
+Employees need a conducive space to display their talent and perform.
+Every ecosystem must be trendy and feature updated technology for easier execution of business and programmes.
+Its helps in simplifying tasks and gives more clarity in purpose for employees.
+Moreover, updated backend support and technology introduces autonomy in team members and helps execute their ideas in unique ways.

-Leaders, on the other hand, must practice a managerial soft-skill called employee empowerment or enablement which is about involving employees to be a part of a collaborative decision-making effort or problem-solving agenda.
+Leaders on the other hand must practice enablement which is about involving employees for collaborative decision making or problem solving.
 It also includes simplifying organisational objectives, reception of feedback and most importantly acting on the feedback received.
 Leaders must design a workspace that should enable employees to follow non-linear career paths.
 Besides building teams, decentralisation, fostering cross functional communication and autonomy go a long way in engaging talent in the future.

 Clarity of purpose: